 Tampa Slip and Fall Lawyer

 For the past decade, the Bulluck Law Group has been fighting to protect the rights of those injured in slip and fall accidents.
-As a Tampa slip and fall lawyer, our attorneys have helped victims receive millions of dollars in compensation for medical bills and other expenses related to their injury.
+As Tampa slip and fall lawyers, our attorneys have helped victims receive millions of dollars in compensation for medical bills and other expenses related to their injury.

 Leading cause of injury and death

 According to the Florida Department of Health, falls are the leading cause of injury and death in residents 65 or older, as well as being the fourth leading cause of injury and death altogether.
 Falls are also the leading cause of injury-related hospital admissions, statewide.
 Medical expenses topped three billion dollars in the most recent year with full numbers.
-If you’ve been injured in a slip and fall accident, you need a Tampa slip and fall attorney who will fight to get you the compensation you deserve.
+If you’ve been injured in a slip and fall accident, you need a Tampa slip and fall lawyers who will fight to get you the compensation you deserve.

 Causes of Slip and Fall Accidents

 Wet surfaces cause most slip and fall accidents.
 Water naturally reduces traction between your shoes and the ground, making staying upright difficult under the right conditions.
 A leaking roof dripping water onto the floor can make walking dangerous.
 A leaking pipe or condensation leaking from a cooling unit onto the floor can make walking surfaces dangerously slippery, as well.
-Mopping floors makes the floors clean, but also adds moisture, making floors slippery.
+Mopping floors make the floors clean, but also adds moisture, making floors slippery.